csimmon4-fau/prompt-eng/prompt-eng/assigment-report/MY-REPORT-SIMMONS.md

 ## **Future Research**

-### **1️⃣ Hybrid Prompting Strategies for Balancing Specificity & Effectiveness**
+### **1️ Hybrid Prompting Strategies for Balancing Specificity & Effectiveness**
-- The study found that **few-shot prompting performs best** in clarity, specificity, and effectiveness.
+- The study found that few-shot prompting performs best in clarity, specificity, and effectiveness.
-- **Self-reflective iterations improve stability but weaken specificity and effectiveness**.
+- Self-reflective iterations improve stability but weaken specificity and effectiveness.
-- Future research should explore **how structured examples can be combined with self-reflective techniques** to maintain both **consistency and precision** in requirements generation.
+- Future research should explore how structured examples can be combined with self-reflective techniques to maintain both consistency and precision in requirements generation.

-### **2️⃣ Machine Learning-Based Metrics for Specificity & Effectiveness**
+### **2️ Machine Learning-Based Metrics for Specificity & Effectiveness**
-- Current evaluation relies on **keyword-based scoring**.
+- Current evaluation relies on keyword-based scoring.
-- Future research could implement **ML classifiers** or **LLM-based assessment models** to evaluate **requirement quality beyond keyword occurrences**.
+- Future research could implement ML classifiers or LLM-based assessment models to evaluate requirement quality beyond keyword occurrences.
-- This would allow for **context-aware** scoring that adapts to different domains and requirement structures.
+- This would allow for context-aware scoring that adapts to different domains and requirement structures.

-### **3️⃣ User-Centric Validation of Prompt Engineering Results**
+### **3️ User-Centric Validation of Prompt Engineering Results**
-- The current study relies on **algorithmic evaluation metrics**.
+- The current study relies on algorithmic evaluation metrics.
-- Future research could introduce **human expert assessments** to validate whether refined requirements align with **stakeholder expectations**.
+- Future research could introduce human expert assessments to validate whether refined requirements align with stakeholder expectations.
-- Crowdsourced evaluations or **comparative studies** could assess how **end-users perceive clarity, specificity, and effectiveness in generated requirements**.
+- Crowdsourced evaluations or comparative studies could assess how end-users perceive clarity, specificity, and effectiveness in generated requirements.

 ---